* Storm Harvey shuts U.S. oil refineries

 * U.S. government releases oil from reserves

-* Long U.S. Labor Day weekend approaches (Updates prices in paragraphs 5-6)
+* Long U.S. Labor Day weekend approaches (Updates detail, prices; paragraphs 1, 5-6)

 Harvey, downgraded to a tropical storm and losing steam as it moved inland, shut at least 4.4 million barrels per day (bpd) of refining capacity.